FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting Limerick City and County Council - 29th November 2024.md

 so as to reward businesses moving into vacant premises more than those owning properties

 which remain vacant.
-This will be a first step in such a process which will be enhanced over--- 21
+This will be a first step in such a process which will be enhanced over
+---
+21

 my mayoral term.
 Therefore I am proposing that there would be no abatement of rates due